Eyupkosee/NotDefteriApp/README.md

 1. Select your target device or simulator in Xcode
 2. Build and run the project (⌘+R)
-3. Register a new account or use the demo account:
+3. Register a new account
-   - Email: demo@example.com
-   - Password: demo123

 ---

 ## Contributing

 - **🐛 [Report Issues](https://github.com/Eyupkosee/NotDefteriApp/issues)**: Submit bugs found or log feature requests
-- **💡 [Submit Pull Requests](https://github.com/Eyupkosee/NotDefteriApp/pulls)**: Contribute your improvements to the project

----

-## License

-This project is protected under the MIT License.
-For more details, refer to the [LICENSE](LICENSE) file.

 ---